CIS565-Fall-2014/Project4-Rasterizer/README.md

 * Vertex Shading
 * Primitive Assembly with support for triangle VBOs/IBOs
 * Perspective Transformation
-* Rasterization through either a scanline or a tiled approach
+* Rasterization through either a scanline
 * Fragment Shading
 * A depth buffer for storing and depth testing fragments
 * Fragment to framebuffer writing
-* A simple lighting/shading scheme, such as Lambert or Blinn-Phong, implemented in the fragment shader

 -------------------------------------------------------------------------------